nicole-schlosberg/Origami-Lesson/README.md

 ## ShinyApp

-* Created a ShinyApp that contains the data analysis of the Origami Lesson Data: https://06w8d7-nicole0schlosberg.shinyapps.io/OrigamiShiny/
+* Created a ShinyApp that contains the data analysis of the Origami Lesson Data.
+One tab for all of relevant information on the classmates, and a second tab for the predictions.

 # Files